Gaming applications – application process

 Advertising and notification

 Any application for a new licence requires advertising.
 View Advertising Requirements.

 When an application is advertised, any person can lodge an objection at least seven days before the hearing date.

 The application is processed

-The application once lodged is handled by this Office’s Customer Services Centre, they process all documents received and arrange the following:
+The application once lodged is handled by the CBS Customer Service Centre, they process all documents received and arrange the following:

 - a hearing date is set to have the application heard by a Delegate

 - a letter is sent to the applicant which includes:

 - notification of hearing, includes details on place, date and time